 ACCT 3250.
 Forensic Accounting.
 3 Hours.

-Prerequisite: FIN 3350.
+Prerequisite: ACCT 3100.
 Introduction, examination, and practical applications of forensic techniques in accounting.
 Topics include fraud detection, business valuations, income and asset valuations in divorce proceedings, expert witness rules (post Daubert), cross examination, rules of evidence and procedure.

 ACCT 3400.
 Internal Reporting I. 3 Hours.

 Prerequisite: ACCT 2102 with a grade of "C" or better.
 An introduction to unit cost determination, budgeting for planning and control purposes, variance analysis, forecasting, cost allocations, transfer pricing and application of cost techniques to management decision-making.

 Prerequisite: ACCT 2102 with a grade of “C” or better.
 Introduction to the theory and practice of internal auditing, an independent appraisal activity within firms.
 Topics covered include internal auditing standards, ethics, internal controls, risk assessment, evidence, documentation (including use of computer-assisted auditing techniques), and reporting practices.

 Prerequisite: ACCT 3400 with a grade of "C" or better.
 A comprehensive study of cost determination, cost systems and cost allocations, inventory costing and management, balanced scorecards, six sigma, costs associated with quality, capital budgeting, financial ratio analysis, transfer pricing, and application of cost techniques to management decision-making.

 Prerequisites: ACCT 3201, ACCT 3400, and BUSA 2201.
 A grade of "C" or better must be earned in all prerequisite classes.
 An introduction to both manual and computerized accounting information systems, concentrating on business transaction cycles, the documentation of the processes involved in these, and related risks and controls.